Plan for the Future:

 Receive Guaranteed Lifetime Income

-If you don’t plan for longevity or RMD taxes, you may face:
+If you don’t plan for longevity or future RMD taxes, you may face significant financial challenges:

 Higher Taxes –

-If you withdraw too much too soon, you may outlive your savings.
+If you withdraw too much money too soon or experience a market downturn, you run a greater risk of outliving your savings.

 No Guaranteed Lifetime Income –